 From "The Meaning of Abstraction" by Nathan Cabot Hale.

 Daughter of Elenora Rosa Eicher (German/Swiss) and Gordon William Gray (British), Jenny Meehan (née Jennifer Gray) grew up in Teddington Middlesex.
-After a BTEC Diploma in Art and Design and Advanced Level Art at Richmond Upon Thames College in Twickenham she abandoned her aspirations in art for a while, but when later studying as a mature student at Hillcroft Women's College in Surbiton, her interest in Literature and the History of Art spurred her forwards to Kingston University for a BA Hons Degree in Literature.
+After a BTEC Diploma in Art and Design and Advanced Level Art at Richmond Upon Thames College in Twickenham, she then studied at Hillcroft Women's College in Surbiton.
+Her interest in Literature and the History of Art spurred her forwards to Kingston University for a BA Hons Degree in Literature.
 A Post Graduate Certificate in Education at Roehampton University led to a career in teaching for several years.

 Jenny takes a process led approach and while the art she creates is informed by her research activities, her outlook on life, and personal experiences, it is the formal qualities and what she perceives as the presence or poetry of the work itself which she is most concerned with.
 Her visual art is intimately connected with her writing and poetry, and the relationship between these two strands of her creativity is a lively and interesting one.

 Jenny is particularly interested in the relationships between creativity, spirituality and health and wellbeing, and uses both Christian contemplative practices and participation in regular psychoanalysis to inform the direction and development of her artistic practice.
 She explores this dimension of her life experiences and thinking through an artist's blog on Wordpress: Jenny Meehan Artist's Journal - The Artist's Meandering Discourse.